Ford Mustang Mach-E Insurance Rates

 Rates are averaged for all Ford Mustang Mach-E models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Ford Mustang Mach-E Insurance
+How to Find the Right Ford Mustang Mach-E Insurance

-Finding cheaper rates on insurance for a Ford Mustang Mach-E not only requires having a decent driving record, but also having good credit, avoid buying unnecessary coverage, and not having any coverage lapses.
-Set aside time to shop around at every other renewal by obtaining price quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.
+Finding cheaper rates on insurance for a Ford Mustang Mach-E consists of having a decent driving record, maintaining good credit, avoid buying unnecessary coverage, and taking advantage of discounts.
+Make time to compare rates every year by requesting rates from direct carriers like GEICO, Progressive, and Esurance, and also from local independent and exclusive agents.

-- Drivers can save around $200 per year simply by quoting early and online
+- Drivers can save approximately $200 per year simply by quoting online in advance

 Rate Tables and Charts